Some of the best Victorian land-based fishing is to be had from rock walls.

 While hard to keep on the hook (I wrap mine around the hook in elastic thread available at tackle shops) it is a very bloody bait and tends to attract both pinky snapper, adult snapper and flathead successfully.
 Often reducing the amount of burley I need to deploy.

-This, as always depends on conditions and the species you are targetting.
+This, as always depends on conditions and the species you are targeting.

 While a long rod (12 foot or longer) is good for casting out into reefs just offshore a smaller setup is often more nimble and easier to manage.